Dayclub VIP Guide

 How much does pool party bottle service cost in Las Vegas?

-Dayclub bottle service starts at $400 to $500 for a weekday daybed at venues like Daylight Beach Club and goes up to $15,000 for a Grand Bungalow at Encore Beach Club on a peak Saturday.
+Dayclub bottle service starts at $400 to $500 for a weekday daybed at venues like Tailgate Beach Club and goes up to $15,000 for a Grand Bungalow at Encore Beach Club on a peak Saturday.
 The most common booking is a cabana for 8 to 12 people, which runs $1,500 to $3,000 at mid-tier venues.
 Individual bottles of vodka cost $500 to $650 at most dayclubs.
 Tax adds roughly 8.4 percent, and standard gratuity is 18 to 20 percent on top of your bottle spend.

 What is the difference between a daybed, cabana, and bungalow?